 “I’m a graphic designer who has built 20 websites.”

-“I’m a graphic artist with extensive experience in print and digital marketing.
+A better one would be something like: “I’m a graphic artist with extensive experience in print and digital marketing.
 I’ve helped (x) brands with major campaigns such as …”

-This type of summary will likely end up showcasing soft skills, although you still want to include your brief list of core competencies no matter what somewhere within the first section of your profile as well.
+This type of summary will likely end up showcasing soft skills, although you still want to include your brief list of core competencies somewhere within the first section of your profile as well.

 It also works well if you are focused on using LinkedIn more for actual networking than specifically job-hunting.
 When people know something interesting about you and your personal story, they will be naturally intrigued.

 If you’re not sure where to start, start at the beginning and lead with the basics.
 You will want to tailor your wording according to the type of professionals you’re hoping to attract, no matter what.
-If you are in a field that might attract more technically-minded people, if it makes sense to keep it simple and to the point, including a lot of numbers.
+If you are in a field that might attract more technically-minded people, it makes sense to keep it simple and to the point, including a lot of numbers.